-With enough practice, eventually an understanding of the relationships of the Greeks to each strategy will become second nature so that analysis only becomes necessary to calculate their exact magnitude if using large lot sizes.
+With enough practice, you will develop an understanding of the Greeks and how they relate to each other and various option strategies.
+The analysis of Greeks will eventually become second nature so that the analysis only becomes necessary to calculate exact numbers when trading large lot sizes.

-Remember, it is better to trade smart.
-Begin slowly, risking little, and eventually increase risk when you begin to achieve success on small positions.
+The key is to trade smart, start slow, risk little, and increase risk over time as you begin to achieve success with smaller positions.